muhlep/swallowing-meg-connectivity/README.md

 If you use this code or parts of the analysis pipeline in your work, please cite:

+Oostenveld, R., Fries, P., Maris, E., & Schoffelen, J.-M. (2011).
-- Oostenveld et al., 2011. *FieldTrip: Open Source Software for Advanced Analysis of MEG, EEG, and Invasive Electrophysiological Data*.
-Computational Intelligence and Neuroscience.
+*FieldTrip: Open Source Software for Advanced Analysis of MEG, EEG, and Invasive Electrophysiological Data*.
+Computational Intelligence and Neuroscience, 2011, Article ID 156869.

 Additional methodological citations should follow the corresponding primary publications.